 Even when Diana, Neville and David played together as children, Diana knew that she loved Nevs.
 But Morton, Nevs' father, did not like any Merrick.
 Since Nevs did not have any money, Morton sent him off to Egypt to work and also talked him out of marrying Diana before he left.
 Diana waited two years and then married David, who Jeffry thought was the greatest thing since sliced bread.
 While in Paris, David jumps to his death when the cops come after him and Diana lies about the reason for the sake of Jeffry.
 Of course Jeffry, who has been a drunk all his life, cuts all ties with Diana.
 While Nevs still loves Diana, she does not return to England for seven years - just 3 days before Nevs' wedding to Constance.
 Written by

 Tony Fontana <firstname.lastname@example.org>

-The film was based on a notorious novel called 'The Green Hat' but the Hays Office wouldn't allow the book to be filmed because it featured the use of heroin and a man kills himself on his wedding night because he's suffering from syphilis, neither of which could be touched on at that time.
-M.G.M. thought it would be a gold mine once past the censors but by the time the title and character names had been changed and the story line altered it bore little resemblance to the book.
+The film was based on a notorious novel called "The Green Hat", but the Hays Office wouldn't allow the book to be filmed because it featured the use of heroin and a man kills himself on his wedding night because he's suffering from syphilis, neither of which could be touched on at that time.
+MGM thought it would be a gold mine once past the censors, but by the time the title and character names had been changed and the story line altered, it bore little resemblance to the book.
 The bridegroom now kills himself because of his embezzling.
-While drinking on screen was forbidden because of prohibition Jeffry's hardly seen without a whisky glass in his hand but the fact that drink finally kills him plus the fact that the film was set in England is probably what persuaded the censors let that by.
+While drinking on screen was forbidden because of Prohibition, Jeffry is hardly seen without a whiskey glass in his hand, but the fact that drink finally kills him and that the film was set in England is probably what persuaded the censors to let that by.
 See more »

 0 of 1 people found this review helpful.